plgagne/Game-Boy-Essentials/website/_articles/Operation C.md

 {% include figure.html type="art" class="float left" %}
 Within those traced packages where games that were a bit more . . . subdued than what would suddenly burst through with 1992’s *Contra III*.
 What we have with *Operation C* is the last hurrah of that classic *Contra* era.
 The Japanese cover has a blatant mix of Michael Biehn and Arnold on its cover but the American game’s box is clearly not trying to sell us on a Stallone/Schwarzenegger video game, it’s forging a new unique identity for *Contra* (fun fact: the artist for this cover, [Tom DuBois](http://tomduboisart.com/index.html), is now a hardcore Christian artist).
 The game itself is a Game Boy adaptation of the NES adaptation of the arcade *Super Contra*.
 These three-step adaptations are way more common in video games than you might think and here we have one of my favourite ones.
 This little game is just awesome.

 I often hear commentators, youtubers, podcasters start talking about a Game Boy game with: *Even though it’s on Game Boy, it’s still good.
-How surprising!* These are benign comments not given much thought, a reflex to think that portable system are somehow a lesser thing, that somehow the natural state of a portable game is to be bad.
+How surprising!* These are benign comments not given much thought, a reflex to think that portable systems are somehow a lesser thing, that somehow the natural state of a portable game is to be bad.
 But there is no surprise that *Operation C* is an extraordinary game.
 It was made by a company with a stellar reputation for quality in 1991, a small group of four internal developers used to the Game Boy. **Of course it’s good even though it’s on Game Boy!**

 {% include figure.html type="gb" figcaption="The Japanese version allows you to select any of the first four levels." %}